 Learning the drums from home has become a reality for many over the past year, as we all adjust to a new normal.
 At Drum Ambition, we specialize in helping beginner drummers of all ages, and our video drum lessons have been designed to walk you through the important early steps of learning the drums.

 Our goal is to give you the experience of a one-to-one drum lesson, which can help you decide whether you would like to work with a local drum teacher.
 Our curriculum will give you a fantastic start to your drumming adventure, with access to full support as and when you need it.

 Helpful related articles:

-Your teacher can add tremendous value, guidance and friendship along the way, and motivate you when you need a little extra direction.
-Your teacher may also be able to recommend opportunities to play with other local musicians in your community, and may even host additional educational events.
-At our own studio, we often bring in guest professionals to do educational performances - we call these Drum Clinics.
-In the last few years, we have featured Thomas Lang, Gregg Bissonette and Rich Redmond.
-Working with a teacher is a great opportunity for you to become more involved in your local drum community, and that can lead to some fun times, and great friendships.
+Your teacher can add tremendous value, guidance, and friendship along the way and motivate you when you need a little extra direction.
+They may also recommend opportunities to play with other local musicians in your community and may even host additional educational events.
+Working with a teacher is a great opportunity for you to become more involved in your local drum community, and that can lead to some fun times and great friendships.

 If you have any questions about this article, please feel free to email [email protected].